buildbot/buildbot/master/docs/developer/config.rst

         The metrics configuration from :bb:cfg:`metrics`, or an empty dictionary by default.

+    .. py:attribute:: statsServices

+        A list of all storage backends as defined in :ref:`storage-backend`.
+        Each element must be of a subclass of :py:class:`StatsStorageBase`

     .. py:attribute:: caches

         The cache configuration, from :bb:cfg:`caches` as well as the